Author(s)

 Most snowbirds prepare for their migrations in the fall so they’re settled before the winter months.
 Fall marks the end of the busy moving season and is a slower time in the auto transport industry than spring and summer.
 However, fall and winter may come with harsh weather conditions that require extra attention.

-Cost: Car shipping costs change based on the weather, trucker availability, fuel prices, and other factors directly tied to the season.
+Cost: Car shipping prices change based on the weather, trucker availability, fuel prices, and other factors directly tied to the season.
 For those reasons, shipping a vehicle in the fall can often be more affordable than in the spring because there is less demand for movers.

 Preparation: Preparing a vehicle for shipping is relatively easy, but there are some extra precautions worth taking during the fall and winter months.
 Depending on the value of the vehicle being shipped, it may be worth shipping via enclosed transport to protect it from snow, sleet, hail, road salt, and other harsh outdoor elements.